strazzere/android-unpacker/hide-emu/README.md

       #setprop wrap.%PACKAGE_NAME% LD_PRELOAD=/data/local/tmp/libhide.so
 </pre>

-Run the APK, it should not be wrapped - though it will be much more slow since this is a bad hack.
+Run the APK, it should now be wrapped - though it will be much more slow since this is a bad hack.